 Bay View’s inimitable alderman is going citywide.
 Is that a good thing?

-Tony Zielinski, the first candidate out of the gate for Milwaukee’s April 2020 mayoral election, loves telling the story about the closing of Johnny Club Carnival.
+Tony Zielinski, the first major candidate out of the gate for Milwaukee’s April 2020 mayoral election, loves telling the story about the closing of Johnny Club Carnival.
 The dilapidated bar on Kinnickinnic Avenue served its last beer in 2015, and not long after the doors closed, someone called the Bay View-area alderman to express interest in reopening there.

 “How much money are you going to spend to fix up the place?”
 Zielinski said.